 - Achieves resolutions to bylaw infractions through voluntary compliance or enforcement

 - To serve the needs of the community, proactively enforces safety related bylaws, while others are enforced on a complaint-only basis.

 Bylaw Enforcement Officers enforce bylaws to deal with common complaints such as:

 - Unsightly Premises

 Reporting a Bylaw Infraction

-When reporting an incident it is helpful to provide as much information as possible to enable conclusive and timely responses by our officers.
-If the concern relates to private property (i.e.. noise, garbage) providing the address is essential.
-Bylaw Enforcement Officers investigate complaints on private and City owned lands, to ensure compliance with bylaws and regulations are met, to maintain a high level of public safety and neighbourhood protection.
+When reporting an infraction it is helpful to provide as much information as possible.
+If the concern relates to private property (i.e. noise, garbage) providing the address is essential.
+Bylaw Enforcement Officers investigate complaints on private and City owned lands.

-If you would like to report a Bylaw infraction please call the Bylaw Enforcement Department or use the Report a Problem feature.
+If you would like to report a Bylaw infraction, please contact Bylaw Enforcement by calling 250-787-8150 or fill in our Report a Problem form.

 Information submitted in a complaint is kept confidential and will not be disclosed unless required by law.
 In the event an investigation results in court proceedings, the City may be legally required to disclose the complainant's information.
 Anonymous complaints will not be investigated.

 Look here for answers to frequently asked questions regarding animal services and bylaw enforcement topics.